carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## Common examples of data bias

-Let's take a closer look at some common types of bias that you may need to manage in the process of undertaking machine learning approaches at your institution:
+Let's take a closer look at some common types of bias that may manifest in the undertaking of machine learning approaches at your institution:

 |Type|Definition|Example|
 |----|----|----|